 Have you ever wondered why a black person can say the n-word, or why Asian people can make jokes about their own race, but as soon as a white person joins in, it’s seen as racist?

 Well, the reason why some things are considered racist and others aren’t comes down to three important ideas: history, institutions and power.

 Institutions and history work together to give certain groups of people more of a say in how their country is built.
-For example, the history of British colonisation in Australia means that our laws, schools and other bodies were shaped by the dominant group, while Aboriginal people were excluded from this process.
+The history of British colonisation in Australia means that our laws, schools and other bodies were shaped by the dominant group, while Aboriginal and Torres Strait Islander people were excluded from this process.

 This meant that racist government policies such as the White Australia policy and The Stolen Generations happened without much resistance from the dominant, white group.
 The high rates of Aboriginal deaths in police custody and of imprisonment of Aboriginal young people are just two modern examples of how institutionalised racism can shape racist policies that have long-lasting effects.

 We’ve taken a look at how history and institutions add to racial disadvantages.
 But the most important way these two things work together is by creating an imbalance of power based on race.
-This is why a black person can use the n-word, or why Asians can make jokes about their own race.
+This is why a black person can use the n-word, or why Asian people can make jokes about their own race.
 There is no imbalance of power in that exchange.
 But when a dominant race uses certain language or makes stereotypical jokes about another race that lacks the same historical and institutional power, this is called ‘racism’.